kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 Now you are ready to click Next to advance in the Azure Service Wizard.

 Select if you want to enable Azure AD User Discovery.
 This isn't a hard requirement for the Cloud Management Gateway as such, but if you want to target users over your CMG, you need to deploy to Azure AD users.
-So depending on your needs, you can enable/disable Azure AD User Discovery. (you can always change this later if required !)
+Chose if you want to enable Azure AD User Discovery. (you can always change this later if required!)

 Click Next twice to finish the wizard.